DeathStar3/varicity-experiment/README.md

 In VariCity, you can also see relations between your classes, in different ways:

 - Roads: A road is created when a VP is parsed, and all its variants are displayed next to the road.
 - Aerial links: By default, inheritance links (EXTENDS and IMPLEMENTS) are displayed as aerial links.
-The building at the darker side is the source (sub class), and the one at the brighter side is the destination (super class).
+The building at the darker side is the source (subclass), and the one at the brighter side is the destination (superclass).
   ![aerial link](readme_files/varicity/Aerial_link.png)
           *On the left, the bright side of the link means that the yellow building is the super class of the blue building on the other hand, at the dark side.*
 - Underground links / Underground roads: By default, an underground link between two buildings shows the DUPLICATE links, unique to VariCity and not present in the symfinder files.
 It means that the starting building is a variant of the target building, but could not be placed in the target's road because it had already been drawn.
 Thus, each building is displayed only once.